Nelson’s Long Journey to Their Debut Album, ‘After the Rain’

 During the earliest stage of their music career, the duo were chiefly known for being the twin sons of Ricky Nelson, whose death in a 1985 plane crash burdened them with notoriety and expectations they couldn't have been prepared to shoulder.
 A year after his death, they stepped out onto the national stage as the musical guests on an episode of Saturday Night Live — a gig that, while it's barely remembered today, ended up having a profound impact on the course they'd ultimately follow.

-"I was a drummer who sang backup vocals and then Matthew and I performed on Saturday Night Live," Gunnar tells Ultimate Classic Rock's Matt Wardlaw in an exclusive interview.
+"I was a drummer who sang backup vocals and then Matthew and I performed on Saturday Night Live," Gunnar tells UCR's Matt Wardlaw in an exclusive interview.
 "We did that one performance and I just had this moment on the plane ride back to L.A. — this really clear thought, like it was a thought from somewhere else.
 If we’re going to do this like we can, I need to learn how to play guitar and come up front.
 I need to do this with my brother and we need to do this together."

 Given that Gunnar had never played guitar, his brother naturally questioned this decision — as Gunnar tells it, Matthew "thought I was insane" — but they realized their status as Hollywood scions gave them an opportunity to focus on music at a level most people couldn't afford to have.